Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Introduction

 Here we use a two-layer version of the Shkadov model \cite{bespot16,pot19} that was developed earlier to study nonlinear periodic and solitary waves in a free falling two-layer liquid film with a free upper surface in the regime of finite Reynolds numbers.
 We demonstrate that the speed of the neutrally stable waves predicted by the integrated boundary layer model exactly coincides with the earlier result obtained from the full Navier-Stokes equation linearized about the base flow in the limit of long-wave perturbations \cite{Kao65,kao1968}.
-After validating the model, we study nonlinear periodic waves that bifurcate from the small-amplitude neutrally stable waves and can be found using the numerical continuation method \cite{doedel1981auto,doedel1994auto94} as stationary travelling wave solutions in the co-moving frame of reference.
+After validating the model, we study nonlinear periodic waves that bifurcate from the small-amplitude neutrally stable waves and can be found using the numerical continuation method \cite{krauskopf,dijkstra2014,doedel1981auto} as stationary travelling wave solutions in the co-moving frame of reference.
 Solitary waves are obtained as a result of a homoclinic bifurcation of periodic solutions, i.e.~when the period (wavelength) diverges.
 Depending on the ratio of the fluid viscosities, densities, surface tensions and film thicknesses, we find a variety of different solitary waves, characterized by the absolute and relative deflections of the interface and the upper surface.
+We present a detailed bifurcation analysis of the periodic solutions and make a connection with the Shilnikov theorem for saddle-focus homoclinics in higher dimensions \cite{Shilnikov2}.
 Direct numerical simulations of the dynamic equations reveal that in the early stages of the temporal evolution from an initially flat film, coarsening is dominated by the translational mode, whereby the faster-travelling larger waves collide and merge with the slower-travelling smaller waves.
-Bifurcation analysis of periodic waves predicts the existence of the solitary wave with the largest possible amplitude.
-As the result, coarsening is completely arrested in the late stages of temporal evolution, when the waves grow to reach their maximum admissible amplitude.
+Bifurcation analysis of periodic waves predicts the existence of the solitary wave with the largest possible amplitude for any give combination of the average film thicknesses.
+As the result, in the systems with conserved volume, coarsening is completely arrested in the late stages of temporal evolution, when the waves grow to reach their maximum admissible amplitude.
 This observation is in agreement with earlier studies of rolling waves in the shallow-water equation \cite{balmforth_mandre_2004} and in granular matter \cite{Razis14}.

 The results presented in continuation may find practical applications in the areas, where the interactions between two fluid layers play important roles, which include but not limited to glaciology \cite{Kow20}, volcanology \cite{Gri00}, hydrology \cite{Woo00} and biology \cite{Ram20}.
 Moreover, our findings also generalize the well-established, in the case of single falling liquid films \cite{Gollub94, Ker94}, fact that the ability of solitary waves in falling liquid films to merge sharply contrasts with the collision behaviour of solitary waves observed in other physical \cite{Rem_book, Kivshar_book} and biological systems \cite{Hei05, Gon14} (see Sec.~\ref{sec2} ).
 Apart from implications for fundamental nonlinear physics, this particular behaviour of liquid-film solitary waves may be of interest in the emergent sub-field of nonlinear dynamics concerned with the development of physical analogues of artificial neural networks \cite{RC_book}, where it has been demonstrated that interactions between solitons can be used to mimic the operation of certain digital machine learning algorithms \cite{Sil21}.